biovoxxel/bv3dbox/index.md

 The pseudo flat field correction takes a copy of the original image to be corrected and blurs it with a Gaussian Blur filter.
 If the image is scaled 3D stack (with indicated units such as µm), the filter will also consider the correct x/y/z scaling ratio and perform the blurring accordingly in 3D space.
 This way the background created stays undistorted in relation to the original data.
 If the original image is a time series or slices should be considered independent the blurring can be forced to be done in 2D and correction will be applied slice by slice to the original.
 The background image can be displayed and for proper correction, the blurring radius should be high enough to eliminate all traces of any original object in the background image.
 Only different intensity shading must remain.
 In the case of a 3D image all slices can be checked using the stack slice slider.
 The output will be 32-bit to account for accurate float-point pixel intensity values.
+Calculation is done according to the upper formula used for flat-field correction without a dark-field subtraction

 ![image](https://user-images.githubusercontent.com/10721817/151659090-8a4032cb-337a-402e-889f-8e7781acfe35.png)